neonmik/Wave-Machine-Firmware/README.md

     - Clock:
-        - Feature: Add MIDI Clock out - Will be achieved by dividing internal clock to midi message.

         - Bug: Add dynamic setting of MIDI CLOCK timeout - Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000µs?